react-navigation/react-navigation.github.io/docs/navigation-actions.md

 ### Navigate

-The `Navigate` action will update the current state with the result of a `Navigate` action.
+The `navigate` action will update the current state with the result of a `Navigate` action.

 * `routeName` - _String_ - Required - A destination routeName that has been registered somewhere in the app's router
 * `params` - _Object_ - Optional - Params to merge into the destination route